-Learn how to easily create a custom theme in Progress Rollbase in this step-by-step guide, and join our upcoming webinar to find out how to build low-code responsive apps.
+Learn how to easily create a custom theme in Progress Rollbase in this step-by-step guide, and find out how to build low-code responsive apps.

 Rollbase is a low-code, rapid application platform which provides a lot of flexibility beyond point and click programming.

 For example, each application can be tailored with a point and click built-in theme and the platform also offers the possibility to create your own custom theme.

 Here is the basic recipe for creating your own custom themes:

 1. Override specific Rollbase CSS rules based on your color palette and overall design

 2. Create a Kendo UI custom theme CSS file.
 This step is optional.
 Do it only if you feel you need to change the overall design of the Kendo UI widgets—if you only need to override a few rules, for example the primary color, you can simply do that as part of step 1 above.